1954 East Bengal Legislative Assembly election: Campaign

-The Muslim League published its manifesto on 13 December 1953, calling for Bengali to be made an official state language, reform in agricultural and education and improvements in healthcare, and began its campaign in January 1954.
-The Awami League published a 41-point manifesto focusing on autonomy, political reform and nationalisation.
+The Muslim League published its manifesto on 13 December 1953, calling for Bengali to be made an official state language, reform in agriculture and education, and improvements in healthcare, and began its campaign in January 1954.
+The Awami League published a 41-point manifesto focusing on autonomy, political reform, and nationalisation.
 The Communists published a 22-point manifesto on 2 December, calling for them to be the leading party in a united front against the Muslim League, as well as promoting autonomy and the recognition of Bengali.

-Several opposition parties called for a creation of an opposition front, with agreement reached between the Awami League and the Krishak Sramik Party on 4 December.
+Several opposition parties called for the creation of an opposition front, with agreement reached between the Awami League and the Krishak Sramik Party on 4 December.
 The Front was later joined by the Nizam-e-Islam Party and Ganatantri Dal.

-A total of 1,285 candidates contested the elections: 986 for the 228 Muslim seats, 151 for the 36 scheduled caste seats, 103 for the 30 Hindu seats, 37 for the women's seats and twelve for the two Buddhist seats.
+A total of 1,285 candidates contested the elections: 986 for the 228 Muslim seats, 151 for the 36 scheduled caste seats, 103 for the 30 Hindu seats, 37 for the women's seats, and 12 for the two Buddhist seats.
 The Christian seat had only one candidate, as did the Hindu women's seat and one of the scheduled caste seats.
 Two Hindu seats also had one candidate who was returned unopposed.
 The Muslim League and United Front ran candidates in all 237 Muslim seats.

 Results

 The results were conclusive; with 7,344,216 votes being cast, voter turnout was around 37%, with Muslim turnout being around 38% and non-Muslim turnout around 35%.
 Various causes for such a low output have been suggested, including disenfranchisement of Muslim women by their conservative male family members and poor infrastructure and communications in rural areas.
 The United Front won 223 of the 237 Muslim seats in the provincial assembly and obtained nearly 64% of the vote.
-In contrast the Muslim League won only nine seats and secured less than 27% of the vote in the contested constituencies.
-Among the most exciting aspects of the election was the defeat of several ministers including Nurul Amin, the Muslim League Chief Minister.
+In contrast, the Muslim League won only nine seats and secured less than 27% of the vote in the contested constituencies.
+Among the most exciting aspects of the election was the defeat of several ministers, including Nurul Amin, the Muslim League Chief Minister.
 A. K. Fazlul Huq was elected in two constituencies, forcing a by-election in one of them.
 The Khilafat-e-Robbani party of AKM Rafiq Ullah Choudhury, which had also participated in the Bengali language movement, won one Muslim seat.

-The East Bengal Scheduled Castes Federation (the East Bengal unit of the SCF founded by B. R. Ambedkar) won the most seats reserved for scheduled castes while the Pakistan National Congress (the Pakistani unit of the Indian National Congress) won the most Hindu seats.
-The Minority United Front, consisting of Pakistan Gana Samiti, Pakistan Socialist Party and Abhay Ashram, contested both scheduled caste and Hindu seats.
+The East Bengal Scheduled Castes Federation (the East Bengal unit of the SCF founded by B. R. Ambedkar) won the most seats reserved for scheduled castes, while the Pakistan National Congress (the Pakistani unit of the Indian National Congress) won the most Hindu seats.
+The Minority United Front, consisting of Pakistan Gana Samiti, Pakistan Socialist Party, and Abhay Ashram, contested both scheduled caste and Hindu seats.
 The Communist Party of Pakistan won four Hindu seats but failed to win any Muslim seats.

 The Ganatantri Dal was the only party to win both Hindu and Muslim seats.